datajoint/element-array-ephys/README.md

     pip install --upgrade element-array-ephys
     ```

-+ Install `element-data-loader`
++ Install `element-interface`

-    + `element-data-loader` is a dependency of `element-array-ephys`, however it is not contained within `requirements.txt`.
+    + `element-interface` is a dependency of `element-array-ephys`, however it is not contained within `requirements.txt`.

     ```
-    pip install "element-data-loader @ git+https://github.com/datajoint/element-data-loader"
+    pip install "element-interface @ git+https://github.com/datajoint/element-interface"
     ```

 ## Usage